Hooray for Boobies

-Hooray for Boobies is the third studio album by American rock band Bloodhound Gang.
+Hooray for Boobies is the third studio album by American rock band The Bloodhound Gang.
 It was released on October 4, 1999, in the United Kingdom and on February 29, 2000, in the United States.
 Produced by Jimmy Pop and Richard Gavalis, it is the band's second release with Geffen Records after One Fierce Beer Coaster (1996).
 This was the second and last album to feature drummer Spanky G, who left the band to finish his studies.

-The album was a commercial success that generated favorable reviews and brought the Bloodhound Gang into the mainstream consciousness.
+The album was a commercial success that generated favorable reviews and brought The Bloodhound Gang into the mainstream consciousness.
 In the US, it peaked at number 14 on the Billboard 200 chart.
 It reached number one in Austria and Germany.

 Five singles were released from the album: "Along Comes Mary", "The Bad Touch", "The Ballad of Chasey Lain", "Mope", and "The Inevitable Return of the Great White Dope".
 "The Bad Touch" was listed on 14 charts worldwide, and reached number one on five of them.